J-Afzal/Lane-and-Object-Detection/README.md

 1. Add CI and CD workflows (with debug output)

-    remove opencv contrib as dep

     Linters changes:
-        - Get-AllFilePathsToTest doesn't work
         - Add exclude binaries option (by getting them from gitattributes) from Get-AllFilePathsToTest and Get-FilteredFilePathsToTest
         - True True in cspell config linter - why?
         - prettier step is broken?
         - Fix clang tools locally
         - add try catch in linter funcs which change location with Set-location to return to repo root if failure
-        - General linter function called build code or Build-TerminalGames and Build-LaneAndObjectDetection? which does everything? cmake -S . -B ./build -D CMAKE_BUILD_TYPE=Release -DBUILD_opencv_world=ON cmake --build ./build --config Release
+        - General linter function called build code or Build-TerminalGames and Build-LaneAndObjectDetection? which does everything? (maybe a configure step for configuring code?) cmake -S . -B ./build -D CMAKE_BUILD_TYPE=Release -DBUILD_opencv_world=ON cmake --build ./build --config Release
             Options: -BuildType [Debug,Release] -Parallel [number] -CleanBuild (both local and opencv for lane and object detection)